 - And can your company’s budget afford the higher executive physical cost (most of the time) at Emory?

-Once you answer these questions, you’re likely ready to make a decision.
+Once you answer these questions, you’re likely ready to decide.

-If you have more questions or want to learn about our programs at PartnerMD, fill out this form to request an initial phone call to discuss your goals and get a custom proposal.
-We’ll have a membership representative contact you the same business day.
+If you have more questions or want to learn about our programs at PartnerMD, fill out this form to request a consultation to discuss your goals and get a custom proposal.